 Before launching Syco Entertainment, Cowell was an established record label executive.
 He first appeared on TV as a judge on the UK talent show “Pop Idol” before launching “American Idol” in 2002.
 He led the judging panel for eight years and saw stars such as Kelly Clarkson and Carrie Underwood launch their careers.

-“The X Factor,” created by Cowell, premiered in 2004 on ITV and has since gone on to be a national television event, airing in 186 countries and being locally commissioned in 56 territories.
-"The X Factor" has created more international music stars than any other television format, with artists discovered by the show having sold more than 200 million records worldwide, including 200 No. 1s and 380 Top 10 records.
+“The X Factor,” created by Cowell, premiered in 2004 in the UK on ITV and has since gone on to be a phenomenon, airing in 178 territories and being locally commissioned in 57 territories.
+The show has created more international music careers than any other television format, including Fifth Harmony and One Direction.
+Artists discovered by the show have sold more than 500 million records, including 250 No. 1s and 450 Top 10 records.

-As well as being a judge on “The X Factor,” Cowell is also a judge on Britain’s "Got Talent.”
-The “Got Talent” format is officially the world’s most successful reality TV format of all time, airing in 186 countries worldwide and holding the Guinness World Records title for the highest number of adaptations, having been commissioned in an impressive 68 territories worldwide.
-To date, "Britain's Got Talent" has won three National Television Awards and two Royal Television Society Awards, and "America's Got Talent" has been nominated for a Primetime Emmy.
-In total, more than 1 billion people tune in every year to watch "Got Talent."
+As well as being a judge on “The X Factor,” Cowell is also a judge on “Britain’s Got Talent.”
+The “Got Talent” format is officially the world’s most successful reality TV format of all time, airing in 194 territories worldwide and holding the Guinness World Records title for the highest number of adaptations, having been commissioned in 72 territories globally.

 To date, “Britain’s Got Talent” has won three National Television Awards, two Royal Television Society Awards and the BAFTA for Best Entertainment Program two years in a row in 2018-19.
 “America’s Got Talent” is in its 15th season and continues to be the number-one summer series year after year.